swiftlang/swift-evolution/proposals/NNNN-swiftpm-version-pinning.md

 for deployment, it is important to be able to lock down the exact versions of dependencies in use, so that the resulting product can be exactly recreated later if necessary.

+### Mechanism and policy

+This proposal primarily addresses the _mechanism_ used to record and manage version-pinning information, in support of _specific workflows_ with elevated demands for reproducible builds.

+In addition to this, certain _policy_ choices around default behavior are included; these are set initially to different defaults than in many package managers.
+Specfically the default behaviour is to _not_ generate pinning information unless requested, for reasons outlined in the alternatives discussion.

+If the policy choice turns out to be wrong, the default can be changed without difficulty.
+We actively expect to revisit this policy choice once we have had experience with the mechanism, and can observe how it is being used.

+### Current Behavior

+The package manager *NEVER* updates a locally cloned package from its current version without explicit user action (`swift package update`).
+We anticipate encouraging users to update to newer versions of packages when viable, but this has not yet been proposed or implemented.

+Whenever a package is operated on locally in a way that requires its dependencies be present (typically a `swift build`, but it could also be `swift package fetch` or any of several other commands), the package manager will fetch a complete set of dependencies.
+However, when it does so, it attempts to get versions of the missing dependencies compatible with the existing dependencies.

+From a certain perspective, the package manager today is acting as if the local clones were "pinned", however, there has heretofore been no way to share that pinning information with other team members.
+This proposal is aimed at addressing that.

+Thus, although our policy choice here is to not _generate_ pinning information by default in a location which is likely to be checked in, our local behavior on any individual developers desktop is always as if there is some pinning.

 ## Proposed solution